 Housing Associations

-Housing Associations provide for a significant amount of social housing needs.
-They date back to the 19th Century, preceding local authority housing provision.
 Most Housing Associations provide a relatively limited number of housing units, particularly for older persons.
 There may be a significant voluntary input.
 In some cases, additional social services and activities accompany the provision of housing services.

 A 1991 Report on social housing urged a greater role for the voluntary and cooperative housing sector.
 A 1995 social housing Way Ahead Report restated support for voluntary and cooperative housing associations in housing provision.

 There are over 730 approved voluntary and cooperative Housing Associations providing 22,000 units.
-This has grown rapidly in the last 25 years through financial assistance from the Department of the Environment under the Capital Assistance Scheme, the Capital Loan and Subsidy Scheme and other funding schemes.
+This has grown rapidly in the last 35 years through financial assistance from the Department of the Environment under the Capital Assistance Scheme, the Capital Loan and Subsidy Scheme and other funding schemes.
 A significant number of units acquired under the Planning and Development Act 2000 were transferred to Housing Associations.

 The Housing (Miscellaneous Provisions) Act 1992 provides for financial assistance by housing authorities to Housing Associations and Cooperatives for the erection, purchase, improvement, conversion or management of housing accommodation.
 Loans, periodic contributions, guarantees, grants, subsidies or other contributions may be made.

-The Minister has power to approve bodies with or without conditions.
-Approvals may be amended or withdrawn by the Minister.
 There are procedures for application and approval.
 Housing bodies may not engage in other commercial of activities which may affect their solvency.
 If a body fails to comply or ceases to comply with the Department’s funding schemes, their approval may be withdrawn.

 The 2019 Act amends the process for the statutory approval of AHBs.
-Housing authorities may only assist an AHB if it is registered under the Act An AHB whose registration has been cancelled and who was receiving assistance from a housing authority under section 6 of the Act of 1992 and is complying with the terms and conditions of the contract may continue to receive existing assistance, subject to terms and conditions of contract and the provisions of the Act will continue to apply to the AHB as if they were registered.
+Housing authorities may only assist an AHB if it is registered under the Act.
+An AHB whose registration has been cancelled and who was receiving assistance from a housing authority under section 6 of the Act of 1992 and is complying with the terms and conditions of the contract may continue to receive existing assistance, subject to terms and conditions of contract and the provisions of the Act will continue to apply to the AHB as if they were registered.

 Housing Associations are usually companies limited by guarantee without a shareholding.
 They may be incorporated under the Industrial and Provident Societies Acts.
-Some housing bodies are subsidiaries of State bodies including the HSE.
+Some housing bodies are subsidiaries of State bodies, including the HSE.

 Every Housing Association must have properly functioning governance.
 There are requirements regarding their governance.
 There must be at least five persons resident in the State on the governing body or board of directors.
-A member may not have a material interest in relation to any income or benefit or commercial contract or other arrangement for construction of houses, supply of goods or otherwise with the body

-Bodies may provide housing accommodation for limited categories or groups, including for example elderly persons, travellers, persons with disabilities and homeless persons.
+Bodies may provide housing accommodation for limited categories or groups, including, for example, elderly persons, travellers, persons with disabilities and homeless persons.

-The Department of the Environment makes housing schemes setting terms and conditions including in particular eligibility of persons for accommodation.
+The Department of the Environment makes housing schemes setting terms and conditions, including in particular, eligibility of persons for accommodation.

 The housing legislation allows for subsidies towards rent and housing developed under the Capital Loan and Subsidy Schemes in accordance with regulations made by the Department.
 They may provide: